Primary Colors (film): Plot

-Realizing Jack is falling behind in the polls, his team adopt an offensive strategy, attacking his nearest rival, Senator Harris, for casting anti-Israel votes and favoring cuts in Social Security and Medicare.
+Realizing Jack is falling behind in the polls, his team adopt an offensive strategy, attacking his nearest rival, Senator Lawrence Harris, for casting anti-Israel votes and favoring cuts in Social Security and Medicare.
 Harris confronts Jack during a radio talk show in Florida but suffers two heart attacks during the encounter.
 This medical setback causes his withdrawal from the race.
-He is replaced by his friend, former Florida governor Fred Picker.
-His wholesome, straight-talking image is an immediate threat to Stanton's campaign.
+He is replaced by his friend, former Florida governor Fred Picker, whose wholesome, straight-talking image is an immediate threat to Stanton's campaign.

 Jack and Susan send Henry and Libby on an opposition research mission into Picker's past.
 They discover he had a cocaine addiction as governor, which led to the disintegration of his first marriage.
-They also meet with Picker's cocaine supplier, whom Picker had a homosexual affair with.
+They also meet with Picker's cocaine supplier, with whom Picker had a homosexual affair.

-Not expecting the information to ever be used, Libby and Henry share the findings with Jack and Susan, but are dismayed when they decide to leak them to the press.
-Libby says, if Jack does so, she will reveal he tampered with the paternity test results which showed that he had slept with Willie's daughter.
-Libby commits suicide when realizing she spent her life idealizing Jack and Susan only to learn how flawed they truly are.
+Not expecting the information to ever be used, Libby and Henry share their findings with Jack and Susan, but are dismayed when the couple decides to leak their findings to the press.
+Libby tells Jack that if he does so, she will reveal that he tampered with the paternity test results, which showed that he had impregnated Willie's daughter.
+Libby commits suicide after realizing she spent her life idealizing Jack and Susan only to learn how flawed they truly are.

 Racked with guilt over Libby's death, Jack and Henry take the incriminating information to Picker, and apologize for seeking it out.
 Picker admits to his past indiscretions, deciding to withdraw from the race and endorse Jack.
 Henry intends to quit the campaign, as he has become deeply disillusioned with the political process.
 Jack begs Henry to reconsider, saying they can make history.

-Months later, President Jack Stanton is dancing at the Inaugural Ball with First Lady, Susan.
+Months later, President Jack Stanton is dancing at the inaugural ball with Susan.
 He shakes the hands of his campaign staff, the last of whom is Henry.

 Cast

 Production

 Following the publication of the book in 1996, director Mike Nichols paid more than $1 million for the screen rights.
 The film was scripted by writer and director Elaine May, who had collaborated with Nichols in a comedy double-act in the 1950s and 60s.
-Tom Hanks expressed interest in the project but was busy working on Saving Private Ryan and executive-producing From the Earth to the Moon for HBO, so recommended Nichols go ahead and cast someone else.
+Tom Hanks expressed interest in the project but was busy working on Saving Private Ryan and executive-producing From the Earth to the Moon for HBO, so recommended Nichols cast someone else.

 At the Cannes Festival, Thompson said she did not base her performance on Hillary Clinton, while Travolta said he based his on several presidents, but mostly on Bill Clinton.

 Nichols was criticized for cutting an interracial love scene between Henry and Susan Stanton from the final version of the film.
 He responded that he had removed the scene because of unfavorable reactions from a preview audience.
-The film also generated controversy for its depiction of a Clinton-like character as it was also released close to the Lewinsky scandal.
+The film also generated controversy for its depiction of a Clinton-like character as it was also released close to the Clinton–Lewinsky scandal.